vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored/README.md

 ### Why use a WinForms RichTextBox instead of a WPF RichTextBox?

-This sink is specifically designed for WinForms applications to avoid unnecessary dependencies by avoiding the WPF framework.
-Using a WPF-based logging component would require adding the entire WPF framework with all its dependencies, greatly increasing the size of the application for a small logging feature.
+This sink is specifically designed for WinForms applications to avoid the WPF framework.
+Using a WPF-based logging component would require adding the entire WPF framework with all its dependencies, greatly increasing the size of the application.

+## Support and Contribute

+If you find value in this project, there are several ways you can contribute:

+- Give the [project](https://github.com/vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored) a star on GitHub ⭐
+- Support the project through [GitHub Sponsors](https://github.com/sponsors/vonhoff)
+- Improve documentation, report bugs, or submit pull requests

 ## License